More anti-spam and e-mail defence measures

 should either use STARTTLS on port 587 (preferable), SMTPS on port 465 (second best option) or add your LAN

 (s) to the Trusted Networks in the SMTP Server

 If you don't do this, you may have to add “permit_sasl_authenticated” to some of the smtpd_client_restrictions restrictions below.

 Technically SMTPS on port 465 was never a ratified RFC

 but it is in common use and ClearOS supports it out of the box.
-The standard which was ratified is STARTTLS on port 587.
-If you want to use this instead, add a line to /etc/postfix/master.cf:
+The standard which was ratified is STARTTLS on port 587 and this has recently been added to ClearOS 7.6+ as standard.

 Stop senders with no Reverse-DNS Record